jrdefideveloper/coding-interview/medium-problems/medium-problems.md

  # *August 28, 2021*

  1. `Levenshtein Distance` - Another difficult DP program.
 The pattern is really difficult to come up with on the spot.
-Idk who is able to do this without coming across the problem before
+Idk who is able to do this without coming across the problem before.
+I'm going to skip the space optimization because it looks too crazy.
  2. `` -
  3. `` -